 So that is a problem in the New Orleans area.

-We're gonna be watching over the weekend.
+We're going to be watching over the weekend.

 We always appreciate it.

-And the reason we like to have Joe Bastardi on is because he's he can help you in this audience prepare and hopefully save lives and property and and you make good decisions for you and your family.
+And the reason we like to have Joe Bastardi on is because he can help you in this audience prepare and hopefully save lives and property and you make good decisions for you and your family.

-You get a hundred percent accuracy rating this year, where others would have been so wrong, and we always appreciate your insight.
+You get 100% accuracy rating this year where others would have been so wrong.

 Thank you, my friend.